DESIGN PRINCIPLES AND PHILOSOPHY

 • Your budget

-Your likes and dislikes
+• Your likes and dislikes

 • The space’s attributes and restrictions

-• You and/or your family’s lifestyle and how you use each space.
+• You and/or your family’s lifestyle and how you use each space

-During the early stages of designing and consulting on a project, Anabode Design discusses the process that helps each client translate their needs and wants into a spatial design solution.
+During the early consultation stages of designing and drafting a project, Anabode Design discusses the process that helps each client translate their needs and wants into a spatial design solution.
 We start by asking questions about the relationships they are seeking between spaces and their relative importance.
-For example, ‘The kitchen is the heart of our home, it should have a clear visual connection to the living room’, or ‘The living room and dining rooms should have a seamless connection to the garden or secluded recreational space’.
-Andrew Slattery utilises his skill and broad knowledge of spatial planning and function, which helps each client visualise how spaces relate to each other which in turn will benefit the homes performance as the family grows and needs change.
+For example:

 LIVING THE WAY